neonagx/Project-2-IDRA-Hub/README.md

 Bootstrap

 ##MVP
-Have a fully functional CRUD application site for IDRA Hub Render Bootstrap Style for IDRA Hub
+Have a fully functional CRUD application site for IDRA Hub Buy/Sell feature Render Bootstrap Style for IDRA Hub
 User can create their own account and login